peter/python-content-api/README.md

 * a Flask CRUD API (a thin wrapper around the model API)
 * validation with jsonschema
 * API testing with pytest and the request package

-TODO:

-* OpenAPI (swagger.json) generation based on model routes
+* OpenAPI/Swagger documentation (and swagger.json spec) based on model routes

 ## Setting up Development Environment